Analysis of On-policy Policy Gradient Methods under the Distribution Mismatch: Proof of

-Based on the experimental results, under the certain incomplete parameterization in this problem, the biased algorithm not only converges to the same global solution as the unbiased method but also exhibits faster convergence.
+From the experimental results, we observe that under the certain incomplete parameterization (the policy class is restricted such that not all optimal or possible policies can be represented), the biased algorithm not only converges to the same global solution as the unbiased method but also exhibits faster convergence.
 As $\gamma$ approaches $1$, the distribution mismatch diminishes, and the performance of the two algorithms becomes more similar.

-This simple example demonstrates that despite the existence of distribution shift and the resulting theoretical gap, the biased policy gradient method can still perform excellently, and even outperform the unbiased method in practical implementations.
+This simple example demonstrates that despite the existence of distribution shift and the resulting theoretical gap, the biased policy gradient method can still perform well, and even outperform the unbiased method in practice.
 Additionally, experiments in \cite{SZ-RL-VH:2022, FC-MG-AM:2023, HP-DY-MS:2023} show that their corrective methods do not always outperform the biased algorithm.
-This may help explain why the distribution mismatch remains unresolved in many practical state-of-the-art algorithms.
+This may help explain why the distribution mismatch remains as is in many SOTA algorithms.